Myth of Metaphysical Neutrality (mmn)

 Introduction

-A widely respected posture in contemporary scientific and technological culture claims that metaphysics is optional.
-Metaphysics belongs to speculation; science concerns models, predictions, and engineering results.
+This observation is not controversial when stated abstractly.
+It is routinely ignored in practice.
+A widespread posture in contemporary scientific and technological culture claims that metaphysics is optional — that serious inquiry concerns models, predictions, and engineering results, not ontological speculation.
 “We don’t need metaphysics,” the attitude goes.
 “We build things.
 They work.
 That is enough.”

 This essay does not argue for a specific metaphysical doctrine.
 It argues that metaphysics is inescapable, that pretending to avoid it is epistemically irresponsible, and that the costs of this irresponsibility are no longer abstract.
-They shape science, distort AI alignment, and narrow our understanding of what minds—and worlds—can be.
 We do not need metaphysical dogma.
 But we do need metaphysical honesty.

 I. The Illusion of Metaphysical Neutrality